PLEASE SIGN THIS PETITION Petition · ME/CFS: Changing the Definition · Change.org

 THE GRACE CHARITY FOR M.E.
 [Myalgic Encephalomyelitis] is based in Kent, England.
 We were approved for charity status in November 2006, and are based on Christian prayer.
 However, we want to help M.E. sufferers of any faith, or of no faith at all.

-It is still a necessity to promote M.E. awareness, perhaps more so than ever, because sufferers and their carers still receive little recognition of this illness.
+It’s still necessary to promote M.E. awareness because sufferers and their carers still receive little recognition of this illness.
 In addition, a current lack of governmental support into biomedical research is not helping to find a medical cure.

-For those considering becoming a patient at the Kent & Medway CFS/ME service (clinic) based at Maidstone Hospital, there is some information you should probably read first (see the Kent GPs & Patients page).
+For those considering becoming a patient at the Kent & Medway CFS/ME service (clinic) based at Maidstone Hospital, there is some information you should probably read first on the Kent GPs & Patients page.